GtkWidget is the base class all widgets in GTK derive from.

 - public void set_focusable (bool focusable)

-Specifies whether this can own the input
+Sets whether the widget can own the input focus.

 - public void set_font_map (FontMap? font_map)

-Sets the font map to use for Pango rendering.
+Sets the font map to use for text rendering in the widget.

 - public void set_font_options (FontOptions? options)

-used for Pango rendering in this widget.
+Sets the `cairo_font_options_t` used for text rendering in the widget.

 - public void set_halign (Align align)

-Sets the horizontal alignment of this.
+Sets the horizontal alignment of the widget.

 - public void set_has_tooltip (bool has_tooltip)

-Sets the has-tooltip property on this to
+Sets the `has-tooltip` property on the widget.

 - public void set_hexpand (bool expand)